Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 You might also benefit from at-home therapies such as heat, ice, and elevation.
 In severe cases, your doctor might recommend surgery, including tissue grafts, to repair an injury.

 Yes, you can take steps to reduce your risk of injury.
 Working with a sports medicine expert is one of the best things you can do to protect yourself.
 Your doctor can help you identify muscle weaknesses or imbalances, as well as areas to improve your flexibility or balance.

 Then, they work with you and a trainer to address these issues.
 You train smarter to reduce your risk of injury — an added benefit is that your performance also improves.

 Additionally, you should always take time to warm up properly before training or competing.
 It’s also essential to cool down and stretch after your workout.
 If your sport requires protective gear, wear it, and make sure you have the right shoes for your sport.

 You should never ignore an injury or pain.
-You can avoid unnecessary pain and get back to your sport quickly and safely with support from the team at the University Pain Medicine Center.
+You can avoid unnecessary pain and get back to your sport quickly and safely with support from the team at the University Pain and Spine Center.